ScreenPyHQ/screenpy/docs/module/abilities.rst

 Using this method directly,
 you can easily switch between any Webdriver you need to use, local or remote.

-The examples all use Selenium's webdriver, but you are free to use another webdriver that uses a similar API.

 Writing New Abilities
 ---------------------